ashfaqfardin/DocVDU_DocKylin/README.md

 # DocKylin Pipeline

-This project implements the DocKylin training and instruction tuning pipeline, including Adaptive Pixel Slimming (APS), Dynamic Token Slimming (DTS), and integration with Qwen-7B-Chat for instruction tuning.
+This project implements the DocKylin training and instruction tuning pipeline, including Adaptive Pixel Slimming (APS), Dynamic Token Slimming (DTS), and integration with Qwen-VL for multi-modal instruction tuning.

 ## Requirements